 National Museum of American History — With exhibits featuring American history (including Dorothy’s red ruby shoes, First Ladies, George Washington’s uniform, and more), the National Museum of American History has so much to explore for everyone of all ages.
 There is an event space that has a beautiful view of the National Mall too.
 Get more info about eloping at the National Museum of American History here.

-Gravelly Point — Gravelly Point is located right next door to Ronald Reagan Washington National Airport, making it an ideal spot to watch airplanes take off and land.
+Gravelly Point — Gravelly Point is located right next to Ronald Reagan Washington National Airport, making it an ideal spot to watch airplanes take off.
 It’s super cool to be so close to the planes and makes for really unique photos!

 Theodore Roosevelt Island — This spot is the ultimate spot to go to during the fall with all the leaves changing.
 Parking is free, is dog-friendly, and the trails are extremely accessible if you’re hoping to include friends and family.
 It is considered to be a part of the National Park Service, so make sure to do your research with permits to host a ceremony here.

-Meridian Hill Park — Meridian Hill Park overlooks Washington DC and has the country’s longest cascading fountain with a reflecting pond at the bottom.
+Meridian Hill Park — Meridian Hill Park overlooks Washington DC and has America’s longest cascading fountain with a reflecting pond at the bottom.
 There is a paved sidewalk here, making it very accessible.
 Parking is limited with street parking.

 Georgetown Waterfront — Georgetown is known for its historic brick and frame homes, top-rated restaurants, cobblestone streets, and beautiful architecture.

 Old Town Alexandria — Only 20 minutes away from Washington DC, in Virginia, both the courthouse and the downtown area in Old Town Alexandria are absolutely beautiful!!
-Old Town Alexandria is right by the water along the Potomac River, the stores and restaurants are all so cute and have a ton of pretty architecture and character, and there’s so many fun activities to do there.
+Old Town Alexandria is right by the water along the Potomac River.
+The stores and restaurants are all so cute and have a ton of pretty architecture and character.
+There’s so many fun activities to do in Old Town Alexandria.

 National Harbor — Only 20 minutes from Washington DC, in Maryland, is National Harbor.
 It’s right on the water (also right across the Potomac River from Old Town Alexandria).
 There’s a boardwalk, tons of restaurants and stores, a ferris wheel, and some cool murals nearby.
 Get more info about eloping at the National Harbor here.

 Fathom Gallery — In two separate locations on 14th Street and in Georgetown, Fathom Gallery is a beautiful space with lots of brick and white space.
-It’s indoors with a private outside porch.
+It is indoors with a private outside porch.
 Get more info about eloping at Fathom Gallery here.

 Josephine Butler Parks Center — Overlooking Meridian Hill Park, Josephine Butler Parks Center is a beautiful historic building with lots of character.
 Get more info about eloping at Josephine Butler Parks Center here.